Marking our milestones to date

 October 14, 2010

-- Groundbreaking for the National Law Enforcement Museum, Washington, DC.
+- Groundbreaking for the National Law Enforcement Museum takes place at its future site in Washington, DC.

 - Fraternal Order of Police, Jacksonville Lodge 5-30 pledges $100,000 to the Museum campaign.